OsmoTagger/OsmoTagger/README.md

 ## Installation

-Follow these steps to build and run OpenStreetEditor:
+Follow these steps to build and run OsmoTagger:

 1. Clone the repository.
 2. Register an account on the [GLMap developer's website](https://user.getyourmap.com/) and obtain an API key to access the functionality.
 3. In the [settings](https://www.openstreetmap.org/oauth2/applications) of your personal account, register a new OAuth 2.0 application.
 Specify an unoccupied URI, for example, "myOpenStreetMapEditor", and save the received client ID and client secret.
-OpenStreetEditor allows you to work on a test server, so if you want to use it, register the same application in your [personal account](https://master.apis.dev.openstreetmap.org/oauth2/applications) on the test server (the accounts of the working and test server are not linked, you will need to register a new account).
+OsmoTagger allows you to work on a test server, so if you want to use it, register the same application in your [personal account](https://master.apis.dev.openstreetmap.org/oauth2/applications) on the test server (the accounts of the working and test server are not linked, you will need to register a new account).
 Don't forget that there is no data on the test server by default.
 You can upload data to the region you need using a simple [Python script](https://github.com/Zverik/osm_to_sandbox).
 4. Specify your URI in the OsmClient class in the authorization methods.
 5. Create a new ApiKeys.swift file and put it in the repository.
 This file has been added to .gitignore and will not be made publicly available.
 Create a structure in it: